 If I am not due to transition into the NDIS yet, when can I start planning?

+Everyone who currently receives disability services should transition to the NDIS by 30 June 2020.
 You should start thinking now about what you would like your future to be like.
 Identitywa has a range of planning supports – you can link in with the Identitywa Planning Officer for your region, access our website for information as well as use our NDIS planning templates.
 You can meet with our Planning Officers now if you would like to kick start your planning.

 Can I nominate the provider to manage the planning process for us?